 Greek Orange Phyllo Cake (Portokalopita)

-This is a super simple Greek dessert in the σιροπιαστα/siropiasta category of desserts - meaning the ones soaked in some sort of luscious syrup aka my favorite of all the Greek desserts.
-Portokalopita or Greek Orange Phyllo Cake might sound like Tiropita and Spanakopita because of the ‘pita part that translates into pie and Portokali/πορτοκάλι is orange in greek (spinach is spanaki and cheese is tiri - you get the idea) so it translates to orange pie.
+This is a super simple Traditional Greek dessert in the σιροπιαστα/siropiasta category of desserts - meaning the ones soaked in some sort of luscious syrup aka my favorite of all the Greek desserts.
+Portokalopita or Greek Orange Phyllo Cake might sound like Tiropita and Spanakopita because of the ‘pita part that translates into pie and Portokali/πορτοκάλι is orange in Greek (spinach is spanaki and cheese is tiri - you get the idea) so it translates to orange pie.
 You might be thinking aren’t all Greek desserts syrup based?
 The very popular or well known ones might be but definitely not all.
 This may not be one you have ever had before but is worth trying if you like citrus based desserts.
 I love citrus based anything and am surprised I have never made this one before.
-It’s probably the easiest recipe out there.
+It’s probably the easiest recipe out there its made in the food processor with no flour and no hand mixer required.

-- The texture is sweet and sticky and syrupy and delicious
+- The texture is sweet and sticky, custard-like and syrupy and delicious

 - It’s a unique cake with a fun way to use phyllo dough